- TL;DR ON SEVAROG

 Or vice versa, knock your enemy at a desired direction and root them there with Subjugate.
 See how it is supposed to work:

-Sevarog gives one mighty swing of his hammer, dealing huge damage in the area and knocking back enemy heroes.
+Ultimate Ability.
+Sevarog gives one mighty swing of his hammer, dealing Ability Damage in the area and knocking back enemy heroes.

 Colossal Blow has an extremely short cooldown for an Ultimate.
 Only 30 seconds on all levels.
 Can be used to peel for your allies by knocking away enemies or for isolating one of them by throwing one of the opponents into your teammates’ hands… er… focused fire.